mantidproject/mantid/dev-docs/source/GUIDesignGuidelines.rst

 <http://doc.qt.io/archives/qt-4.8/signalsandslots.html>`_.
 Briefly, a
 widget may emit **signals**.
 For example QPushButton emits the signal ``clicked`` when it is clicked.
-In order to handle the button being clicked, the view will implement a **slot** method (in Qt just a normal method, but specified as a slot with the Qt `slot` keyword).
+In order to handle the button being clicked, the view will implement a **slot** method.
 This method does whatever we need for a button click.
 To ensure that this method is called whenever the button is clicked, we connect the ``clicked`` signal of our button to the ``handleButtonClick`` slot of our view.

 The view should have a parent - this will be the widget containing it.
 An example of a parent would be a main window containing tabs -